Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Vest and Jacket-Type Harnesses

 These two designs offer greater coverage, with the jacket type covering almost the entire body of the cat.
-The fit is more precise and snug provided the correct size is used.
+The fit is more precise and snug, provided the correct size is used.
 They are usually made of soft, breathable material and can therefore often be more comfortable.
-Because of their more feline-specific ergonomic design, your kitty is less likely to be able to escape, making them the safer option.
+Because of their more feline-specific ergonomic designs, your kitty is less likely to be able to escape, making them the safer options.

 Let’s have a look at how to fit your chosen harness.

-Step-By-Step Guide for Measuring Up Your Cat For A Harness
+Step-by-Step Guide for Measuring Your Cat for a Harness

 Thankfully, apart from the sometimes naturally uncooperative nature of cats, the actual process of taking your kitty’s measurements is not difficult at all.
-The trickiest part of this process will be getting kitty to hold still and/or not treat the measuring tape as its new favorite plaything!
+The trickiest part of this process will be getting the kitty to hold still and/or not treat the measuring tape as their new favorite toy!

 Not all of these steps may be applicable, depending on the brand or type of harness you have your eye on.

-1. Have Your Measuring Tape Ready, And Then Get Your Cat
+1. Have Your Measuring Tape Ready, Then Get Your Cat

-You’re going to use either a soft measuring tape or cord of some kind, as mentioned previously.
+You’re going to use either a soft measuring tape or a cord of some kind.
 Whatever you’re using, have it on hand before you grab your kitty.
 The last thing you want is to have your kitty in hand and then commence a 20-minute search for the measuring tape!
 As you can imagine, in most cases, your cat will rapidly become impatient and make a run for it.

-Once you have your cat in hand, move slowly and deliberately with the measuring tape, talking your precious puss cat through the process.
-The kitty may be inclined to escape in bewilderment if you suddenly pounce on it and begin wrapping tapes and cords around it without warning!
+Once you have your cat in hand, move slowly and deliberately with the measuring tape, talking your precious cat through the process.
+The kitty may be inclined to escape in bewilderment if you suddenly pounce on them and begin wrapping tapes and cords around them without warning!

 Closeup of cat paws holding a blue and yellow measuring tape